rlk/site/articles/deconvolve/index.md

     34.530952
     34.530952

-To *normalize* the blur kernel, we must scale the image such that this sum is one.
-1 / 34.530952 = 0.0289595, so
+To *normalize* the blur kernel, we must scale the image by 1 / 34.530952 = 0.0289595.
+This corresponds to trevyn's use of Mathematica's `ImageMultiply` function with a value of 0.03, as noted in his reply.

     compute -l5 -s 0.0289595 blur.bin

-This corresponds to trevyn's use of Mathematica's `ImageMultiply` function with a value of 0.03, as noted in his reply.
 Now we compute the Fourier transform of the kernel.

     fourier -l5 blur.bin
     fourier -l5 -T blur.bin
     convert -l5 blur.bin blur-fourier.tif

 The resulting frequency-domain amplitudes look like this.
-Again, there's not much to interpret visually here, except that there's not much information in `blur.tif` so there's not much change in `blur-fourier.tif`.
+Again, there's not much to interpret visually here, except that there's not much information in `blur.tif` so the density of `blur-fourier.tif` is low.

 [![](blur-fourier.png)](blur-fourier.tif)

-## Deconvolution
+## Naive Deconvolution

-Blur is convolution.
-Convolution is multiplication in the frequenty domain.
-If we magically had a perfectly unblurred image of the license, `perfect.tif`, and we computed its frequency domain representation, `perfect-fourier.tif`, then multiplication by `blur-fourier.tif` would produce our input `license-fourier.tif`.
-Inverse Fourier transform of this would give `license.tif` the image that gentle posted to Ask Metafilter.

-Of course we don't have `perfect.tif` and we don't want `license.tif`, we want to do the exact opposite.
-No problem, the opposite of multiplication is division, so we should be able to extract `perfect.tif` from `license.tif` by dividing in the frequency domain instead of multiplying.
-In an ideal world, this would indeed work!
+If frequency domain convolution is multiplication and deconvolution is division, then  we should be able to extract the unblurred image from `license.tif` by dividing in the frequency domain.
 To try it, compute the division as follows

     cp license.bin license-divide.bin
     compute -l5 -D license-divide.bin shake.bin